 During that regular season, Davis played 60% of the minutes at power forward, according to Basketball-Reference.
 Once the postseason came around, it was an exact switch, as 60% of his minutes came at the center position.

-After a season in which the Lakers went away from the strategy of big, bruising centers alongside Davis by employing Montrezl Harrell and Marc Gasol, the Lakers shifted back to their prior ways, signified by signing DeAndre Jordan after a buyout with the Nets.
+After a season in which the Lakers went away from the strategy of big, bruising centers alongside Davis by employing Montrezl Harrell and Marc Gasol, the Lakers shifted back to their prior ways, signified by signing DeAndre Jordan after a buyout with the Pistons.

 Not surprisingly, that move was one appreciated by Davis as revealed during Jordan’s introductory interview with Chris McGee and Spectrum Sportsnet.